laineleonard/BIO-410-Final-Project/README.md

 	![alt text](Rplot.png)

 Explain:
 The phylogenetic tree analysis showed revealed two lineages of the Ebola virus.
 Samples 1,2,4,6,7 are clustered together, indicating high genetic similarity and suggesting they originated from a closley realted lineage.
 In contrast, samples 3 and 5 show a greater evolutionary distance from the other samples.
 The pattern indicates a high sequence similarity and close evolutionary relatedness among these Zaire ebolavirus isolates.
+During the alignment, I got 7 results from the 6 input samples in R studio this might happen if the sequence got duplicated or if the sequence got read twice.